ctessier/nova-advanced-image-field/README.md

 AdvancedImage::make('Photo')->convert('webp'),
 ```

+_Note: _

-_Note 1: To see all the supported formats that can be used to convert your files see [Intervention Image `encode()`]:(https://image.intervention.io/v2/api/encode_
+- _To see all the supported formats that can be used to convert your files see [Intervention Image `encode()`]:(https://image.intervention.io/v2/api/encode._
-_Note 2: For WebP support GD driver must be used with PHP 5 >= 5.5.0 or PHP 7 in order to use imagewebp().
+- _For WebP support GD driver must be used with PHP 5 >= 5.5.0 or PHP 7 in order to use imagewebp().
 If Imagick is used, it must be compiled with libwebp for WebP support._

 ### `quality(int $quality)`